bookofproofs/bookofproofs.github.io/_sources/history/20th-century/mendelsohn.md

 **Nathan Mendelsohn** was an American-born Canadian mathematician who worked in several areas of discrete mathematics, including group theory and combinatorics.

 ### Mathematical Profile (Excerpt):
-* Nathan was born into a modern Orthodox Jewish family at a time when there was considerable anti-Semitism in the United States.There was an upsurge of anti-Jewish feeling as part of a general wave of resentment of minority groups, especially in New York, around the time he was born.
 * They settled in Euclid Avenue, a particularly appropriate place for the future mathematician Nathan!
 As a high school student, he quickly understood his own mathematical abilities when he realised he knew far more mathematics than his teacher.
 * With a four-year scholarship, Mendelsohn entered the University of Toronto to study mathematics.
 * After completing his first degree, Mendelsohn remained in Toronto to study for a Master's Degree.